Netherlands–Poland relations: Early history

 There were also some migrations from Poland to the Netherlands, and migrations of non-Mennonites from the Netherlands to Poland.
 Notable Dutch immigrants in Poland included Arend Dickmann, Admiral of the Polish–Lithuanian Commonwealth Navy who led Poland to victory in the naval Battle of Oliwa of 1627 against the Swedish invaders (see also: Poland–Sweden relations), Adam Wybe, inventor who constructed the world's first aerial lift in Gdańsk, Poland in 1644, and famous 17th-century Baroque architect Tylman van Gameren ennobled in Poland as Tylman Gamerski.
 Dutch painters Hans Vredeman de Vries, Peeter Danckers de Rij and Pieter Soutman were active in Poland, the latter two being court painters of the Polish kings, and Polish painters Krzysztof Lubieniecki and Teodor Lubieniecki were active in the Netherlands.
-On the other hand, Poland's most renowned 17th-century astronomer, Jan Heweliusz, studied at the Leiden University before his return to Poland, Polish Admiral Krzysztof Arciszewski also studied at Leiden and then served in the Dutch West India Company and was one of the commanders of the Dutch invasions of Brazil, whereas renowned 18th-century Dutch physicist Daniel Gabriel Fahrenheit was an immigrant from Poland.
+On the other hand, Poland's most renowned 17th-century astronomer, Jan Heweliusz, and 18th-century jurist, poet, and political activist, author of the lyrics of the Polish national anthem, Józef Wybicki, studied at the Leiden University before their return to Poland, Polish Admiral Krzysztof Arciszewski also studied at Leiden and then served in the Dutch West India Company and was one of the commanders of the Dutch invasions of Brazil, whereas renowned 18th-century Dutch physicist Daniel Gabriel Fahrenheit was an immigrant from Poland.

 As a result of intense cultural exchange, some Mannerist structures in Poland were inspired by the Mannerist architecture of the Netherlands.
 Several Dutch painters, including Rembrandt, Ferdinand Bol and Caspar Netscher, drew inspiration from Polish culture, which they immortalized in their paintings, and a number of Polish painters drew inspiration from Dutch paintings.
+Dutch engravers Romeyn de Hooghe and Willem Hondius created portraits of Polish kings Władysław IV Vasa and John III Sobieski, respectively, which now are part of the collection of the Rijksmuseum in Amsterdam.